by Glenn Lovell

 Bruce Dern, however, may have run the smartest race of all.
-The 76 (going on 77) -year-old actor, who in recent years seemed to be fading in the homestretch, is now having the last laugh.
-He expanded his chest, made a lunge for the tape, and came in first last week at the Cannes Film Festival, winning the Best Actor prize for his performance in Alexander Payne’s “Nebraska.”
+The 77-year-old actor, who in recent years seemed to be fading in the homestretch, is now having the last laugh.
+He expanded his chest, made a lunge for the tape, and came in first at the Cannes Film Festival, winning the Best Actor prize for his performance in Alexander Payne’s “Nebraska.”

 Not surprisingly, Dern, a decent half-miler in college, has always been a runner.
 It’s an addiction, he says.
 Even today he can be seen chugging along Malibu trails.
-Everyone calls him “Crazy Bruce.”
+Locals call him “Crazy Bruce.”
 He twitted, “I’ve been running thousands of miles and am so bored with people who shout, ‘Watch your heart,’ and then drive on.”

 The half-mile is the perfect metaphor for Dern’s long career.
-Runners clump together during the first lap, and then, if you have the heart, you break away from the pack.
+The runners clump together during the first lap, and then, if one runner has the heart, he pulls away from the pack.

 Consider Dern’s body of work.
 He made his screen debut in 1960 as a smarmy thug in Elia Kazan’s “Wild River” and died famously in Hitchcock’s “Marnie” and Robert Aldrich’s “Hush … Hush, Sweet Charlotte.”
 After six years of AIP quickies (“Wild Angeles,” “Psych-Out,” “The Incredible 2-Headed Transplant”), he, at long last, was given more sympathetic roles: a marathon dancer in “They Shoot Horses, Don’t They?,” a basketball coach in “Drive, He Said,” and Tom Buchanan, the rich playboy in the 1974 “Great Gatsby.”